-- There was strong belief that promoting free speech in other countries is important to the United States interest.
+- There was a strong belief that promoting free speech in other countries is important to the United States’ interest.

-- Visitors had some knowledge of current events related to State Department, good understanding of Consular Affairs, and the Department’s range of impact, but were confused in how it relates to military operations.
+- Visitors had some knowledge of current events related to the State Department, a good understanding of Consular Affairs, and the Department’s range of impact, but were confused about how it relates to military operations.

-These strong emotional responses are a positive sign for the enthusiasm of our core themes and interest in American diplomacy and its impact.
+These strong emotional responses are a positive sign of the enthusiasm for our core themes and interest in American diplomacy and its impact.
 The exhibits that we tested are currently being developed in partnership with Smithsonian.
-The exhibit is scheduled to be installed in the National Museum of American Dplomacy Pavilion in late 2019.
+The exhibit is scheduled to be installed in the National Museum of American Diplomacy Pavilion in late 2019.